 Montreal’s Junior Farquhar was finally held in check after torching Team Ontario for 36 points in their second pool game of the tournament, a game Quebec dominated and beat Ontario 87-80.
 Farquhar, a silky smooth point guard continued to show flashes of brilliance by scoring 15 points in the first-half, finishing with 21 points and seven rebounds and first-team all-star nod.

 RJ Barrett shot 17-for-25 from the field, 3-of-4 from the free-throws and grabbed seven rebounds to claim the Most Valuable Player (MVP) award.
 In five games with Team Ontario Barrett’s length, athleticism and overall feel for the game proved too much for the opposition, finishing as the tournament’s top scorer with an average of 26 points per game, 7 rebounds, 1.8 assists and absurd 62.1% shooting from the floor.

 It’s very early in the process, but expect RJ Barrett’s stock to continue to rise rapidly, based on this tournament he might be the one prospect in Canada that has the potential to one day come close to reaching Andrew Wiggins status, if that is ever possible!

 Team Ontario’s run to the championship was largely due to the stellar play of Andrew Nembhard (Aurora, Ont) who displayed all the right attributes you would want to see in a young point guard.
-Nembhard’s ability to run a team and play under control was key he added 18 points and two rebounds in the championship game and was well deserved recipient of a first-team all-star award.
+Nembhard’s ability to run a team and play under control was key, adding 18 points and two rebounds in the championship game, and was well deserved recipient of a first-team all-star award.

 2014 Canadian U15 Men’s National Championships First Team All-Stars